-Student status certifications must be completed annually within the 30 day period prior to their move-in anniversary date.
+Student status certifications must be completed annually (may be completed on a TIC and marked other-student certification) within the 30 day period prior to their move-in anniversary date.

 K. On-Site Inspections

 MBOH staff (staff) will perform an on-site inspection of each property at least once every three years during the Extended Use Period.
 Staff will notify the Owner/manager in advance of the inspection.